Consider this Analogy

 The way I see it – the Vitamin D studies have “FAILED”!
 The studies do not use a high enough dose and/or do not use it for a period long enough for the study subjects to HEAL and REPAIR.

 I am so thankful that I found a great doctor and some great resources on the internet.
-If I hadn’t, I would now be left to say that I have been in extreme pain for 28 YEARS!
+If I hadn’t, I would still be in extreme pain!